budekrzysztof/budekrzysztof/README.md

-Backend and OO languages.
+Interested in backend.
 Continuously learning :)